guel-codes/COTA_Data_Project/README.md

 # COTA_Data_Project
 ## Overview:
-- This app will use websocket to stream live COTA data to GIS/Google Map.
+- This app will use websocket to stream live COTA data to mapping visualization.

-#

 ## How to Run Locally